Lakota Squash: A Vine With A Rich History

 A woman named Alice Graham was given seeds from this cultivar by Mrs. Newman.
 She donated some seed to the University of Nebraska.
 Only one of the 200 plants that the university planted produced fruit, and they began to inbreed that fruit to produce further seed.
 Six generations of plants later, they came up with a specific inbred cultivar referred to as NE IS-88-12.

 Because of the seed’s history, University of Nebraska breeder D.P.
 Coyne opted to recognize the origin of the original landrace seeds by referencing one of the tribes that traditionally lived in the Missouri Valley and named it Lakota.
-He was quite clear to state in his report that it was an honorary name for the squash.
+He clearly stated in his report that it was an honorary name for the squash.
 Lakota Sioux people had no hand in its production.

 This requires similar care as other winter squash varieties.
 It is easy to grow and is a beautiful addition to the garden.